Upcoming Forum: February 16-24, 2019 hosted by Queen’s University in Ontario, Canada

 With mixed-teams involving students from both Canadian and Japanese universities, the forum consists of the following:

-- Final presentation at Canadian Embassy in Tokyo
+- Final presentation at Embassy of Japan in Ottawa

 - Final individual report

-This program is open to anyone with a general interest in the theme of “Crisis in the Humanities”.
+This program is open to anyone with a general interest in the theme of “Japan-Canada Relations in an Era of Global Change”.
 We welcome applications from students in all academic disciplines.
 Since all activities will be conducted in English, no prior knowledge of the Japanese language is necessary.

-Hosted by J. F. Oberlin University in Tokyo, Japan.
-The Forum will run from February 18-24, 2018.
-Students will be departing from Canada and Japan in order to arrive in Tokyo on February 17 (Saturday), and will depart the city on February 25 (Sunday).
-All travel plans to and from Tokyo will be arranged by the organizing committee of the Student Forum.
+Hosted by Queen’s University in Ontario, Canada.
+The Forum will run from February 17-23, 2019.
+Students will be departing from Canada and Japan in order to arrive in Kingston on February 16 (Saturday), and will depart the city on February 24 (Sunday).
+All travel plans to and from Kingston/Ottawa will be arranged by the organizing committee of the Student Forum.
 Students are responsible for making the necessary arrangements for any missed classes, although letters of invitation to the Forum will be provided for any students who require one.

 - Students with previous year’s academic score above JASSO GPA 2.0 will be prioritized.